Tony Anthony (evangelist): Biographical claims

 and that he won three Kung Fu world championships after returning to London, before working as a bodyguard and turning to violence and crime, including murder, after his fiancée died in a car accident.

 He recounted that in 1989 he was convicted in Cyprus and sentenced to three years imprisonment in the Central Jail of Nicosia, where his Buddhist upbringing did not give him much strength to endure the harsh conditions.
-Over six months, he was visited every week by an missionary from Northern Ireland, and converted to Christianity.
+Over six months, he was visited every week by a missionary from Northern Ireland, and converted to Christianity.

 They developed a friendship which continued after Anthony's release.

 He was sentenced again in 2001 to 15 months in prison in the United Kingdom for perverting the course of justice and other charges.
 By his own version of events, his car had hit a female motorcyclist at night, killing her, but he had not stayed at the scene and later denied it to the police.
 The person killed was Elizabeth Bracewell, sister to footballer Paul Bracewell.
 Anthony's wife received a sentence of 120 hours of community service for her role in the cover-up.

 Anthony set up Avanti Ministries in 2003 to support his evangelistic work (avanti is the Italian for 'forward').
 The organisation received charitable status on 3 June 2004.